Rspoon3/Personal-Website-Astro/src/pages/sync-spin/privacy.md

 ## iCloud Integration

-Spin Sync uses **Apple's iCloud service** to securely store and sync your data across your devices. iCloud is managed and operated by **Apple Inc.**, ensuring:
+Sync Spin uses **Apple's iCloud service** to securely store and sync your data across your devices. iCloud is managed and operated by **Apple Inc.**, ensuring:

 - End-to-end encryption during data transfer and storage.
-- Your data remains private and cannot be accessed by third parties, including Spin Sync.
+- Your data remains private and cannot be accessed by third parties, including Sync Spin.
 - Control over your iCloud data is managed directly via your **Apple ID settings**.

 ### How iCloud is Used